volkandindar/agartha/README.md

 	- **SQL Injection** assists to uncover SQL Injection vulnerabilities, including Stacked Queries, Boolean-Based, Union-Based, and Time-Based.
 - **Auth Matrix**: By constructing a comprehensive access matrix, the tool reveals potential access violations and privilege escalation paths.
 This feature enhances security posture by addressing authentication and authorization issues.
 	- You can use **'SiteMap'** generator feature to create URL list.
 It will populate visible links automatically and the result will totally depend on the user's header.
-- **403 Bypass**: It tackles the common 403 Forbidden error.
+- **403 Bypass**: It aims to tackle the common 403 Forbidden error.
 It employs techniques like URL manipulation and request header modification to bypass access restrictions.
 - And **Copy as JavaScript**: It converts Http requests to JavaScript code for further XSS exploitation and more.<br/><br/>

 Here is a small tutorial how to use.